 Overview

-The University of Washington is offering a fast-paced comprehensive course in clinical research methods geared toward fellows in medicine and pediatrics.
+Each Spring, the University of Washington offers a fast-paced comprehensive course in clinical research methods geared toward fellows in medicine and pediatrics.

-The 11-week course will teach fundamental concepts of Epidemiology and Biostatistics with direct application of these methods toward the interpretation of contemporary biomedical research.
+The 11-week course teaches fundamental concepts of Epidemiology and Biostatistics with direct application of these methods toward the interpretation of contemporary biomedical research.

 The course will combine out of class reading and video content with in-class problem solving sessions and journal article appraisal.